project-koku/korekuta-operator/README.md

 oc new-project testing-korekuta
 ```

 Although we are not going to run as a pod inside the cluster, OpenShift needs to know about the new custom resource definitions that the operator will be watching.
-Make sure that you are logged into a cluster and run the following command to deploy the CRDs:
+Make sure that you are logged into a cluster and run the following command to deploy the CRD:

 ```
-oc create -f deploy/crds/cache.example.com_memcacheds_crd.yaml oc create -f deploy/crds/cost_mgmt_crd.yaml
+oc create -f deploy/crds/cost_mgmt_crd.yaml
 ```

 Next, since we are running locally, we need to make sure that the path to the role in the `watches.yaml` points to an existing path on our local machine.
-Edit the `watches.yaml` to contain the absolute path to the memcached role and the setup role in the current repository:
+Edit the `watches.yaml` to contain the absolute path to the setup role in the current repository:

 ```
-- version: v1alpha1
-  group: cache.example.com
-  kind: Memcached
-  role: /ABSOLUTE_PATH_TO/korekuta-operator/roles/memcached

 # initial setup steps
 - version: v1alpha1
   group: cost-mgmt.openshift.io